death-angel-141/CC-Checker-v1/README.md

  - Start the Checker , that is cchecker.py
  - All the CCN and CVV cards will be saved in the success.txt file.

-# Contact
-If you have any difficulties with the Checker , contact me on Telegram [@hellosre](https://t.me/hellosre)

-Share Lives XD